zerosonesfun/wp-email-blocker/README.md

 # WP Email Blocker

-WP Email Blocker is a WordPress plugin designed to prevent users or bots from registering on your website using specific email domains or full email addresses.
-This plugin empowers administrators to maintain better control over who can register on their site by blocking unwanted email addresses.
+WP (Wilcosky) Email Blocker is a WordPress plugin designed to prevent users or bots from registering on your website using specific email domains or full email addresses.

 ---